 How are support classes organised?

-How do I apply for supports?
+How do I apply for support?

 The SENCO is happy to discuss the needs of individual students and is available for consultation by appointment.

-The Department of Education and Skills may grant ‘Reasonable Accommodation’ or special arrangements in state examinations to students with special educational needs.
+The Department of Education and Skills may grant ‘Reasonable Accommodation’ or special arrangements in State examinations to students with special educational needs.

 Each application is assessed on an individual basis.
-The SENCO is responsible for the submission of these applications to the Exam Commission on behalf of parents/guardians.
+The SENCO is responsible for the submission of these applications to the State Exam Commission on behalf of parents/guardians.

 Special arrangements can include:

 - Use of computer